BBaysinger/portfolio-2020/README.md

 Obvs, a portfolio site to present history, accomplishments, and projects.

 Really, just a simple SPA with dynamic routing, built to later integrate with headless CMS.
-It runs off of JSON containing flags to activate different features of various pieces.
+It runs off of JSON containing flags to activate different features of various portfolio pieces.

 To call out a few things that could fly under the radar... on mobile/touch/landscape, my solution for activating the informational state of the thumbnails (without the hover present on non-mobile) in either two or three-column breakpoints.
 And my swipe feature in the portfolio piece detail view.